-- In a small bowl, combine the almond flour, coconut flour (use the code STEWARDSHIP for 10% off at that site!) (use the code STEWARDSHIP for 10% off at that site!), baking soda and salt.
+- In a small bowl, combine the almond flour, (use the code STEWARDSHIP for 10% off at that site!), baking soda and salt.

 - Using a stand mixer or electric hand mixer, mix together the butter (or palm shortening), coconut oil, honey, vanilla and cinnamon until smooth and creamy.

 - Add the dry ingredients to the wet and mix well to combine.
 Then add the shredded coconut; continuing to mix until well blended.